Tips for Communicating with your Teen or Young Adult Child

 Try to listen as a "clean slate" without assumptions about what they're thinking or what's best for them.
 Listen to their words, context, and energy while staying curious.

-When your child shares something that surprises or concerns you, get curious about their experience rather than immediately judging it.
+When your child shares something that surprises or concerns you, be curious about their experience rather than immediately judging it or reacting anxiously.
 Ask "Tell me more about that" instead of "That's wrong" or "You shouldn't feel that way."
 Avoid lecturing.

 Silence is powerful.
 Your comfort with quiet moments gives your child space to reflect and share more.